RomanBogatikov/100-days-of-code/log.md

 ### Day 13: July 4, 2019

-**Today's Progress**: I'm on a camping trip and have no wi-fi.
-I managed to style the image that I couldn't do yesterday.
+**Today's Progress**: I didn't push my commits to github because  I'm on a camping trip and have no wi-fi.
+But I still coded and managed to style the image that I couldn't do yesterday.

 **Thoughts:**
 I am happy that without googling I still was able to style the image the way I wanted.